tshrestha/recipes/CinnamonRaisinBread.md

 ### Autolyse

-This steps helps create the gluten structure in the dough.
+This steps helps get a head start on creating the gluten structure in the dough.

 1. Mix the **whole wheat flour** and the **bread flour** in a large bowl.
 2. Add **750 grams** of luke warm water (the other 50 grams is saved for mixing in the salt later).
 3. Mix until you have a shaggy dough and there is no dry flour left.
-4. Cover the bowl and let the dough rest for at least 30 minutes.
+4. Cover the bowl and let the dough rest for at least 30 - 60 minutes.
+Longer is better.

 ### Starter